vidyut-veedgav/chess/README.md

-# Vanilla JavaScript Chess Application
+# Compact JavaScript Chess Application

 This is a simple chess application built using vanilla JavaScript, HTML, and CSS.
 It allows users to play a standard game of chess directly in the browser.
 Only catch is that black has to go first!